Enjoy a Hands-on Weaving Retreat with Handwoven and Little Looms!

 Is the event handicapped accessible?

-Heritage Hills Resort has a range of facilities catering to people of all abilities, and you can learn more here on their website.
+The Embassy Suites is ADA-compliant.
 If you have difficulty with mobility, please let us know so we can provide further details.

 Can my spouse/companion attend?